DannyBimma/ai-to-cocaine/README.md

 **Input:**
 ```
-The AI revolution is here.
+The AI revolution is here!
+As AI systems are
-AI systems are becoming more sophisticated.
+becoming more sophisticated, many tech companies
-Many companies are investing in AI technology.
+are investing in AI technology.
 ```

 **Output (saved to output.txt):**
 ```
-The cocaine revolution is here.
+The cocaine revolution is here!
+As cocaine systems are
-cocaine systems are becoming more sophisticated.
+becoming more sophisticated, many companies
-Many companies are investing in cocaine technology.
+are investing in cocaine technology.
 ```

 ## Program Architecture